jinntrance/pool/README.md

 Its features include:

 * Network failure tolerance.
-* Establishing and closing connections on demand.
+* Establishing and closing connections on demand depending on the .

 # Installation